etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_page_in_Etendo_documentation.md

 ### Subtitle
 ```
 !!!note
-    If the page was extrated from OB wiki, add the following footer editing the title and the link of the original page:
+    If the page was extracted from OB wiki, add the following footer editing the title and the link of the original page:
     ```
     ---